 High Tech Architecture

 When we talk about cool new hi-tech architecture China and Japan come to mind.
 However, South Korea’s capital has nothing to envy.
 There are loads of unique skyscrapers all around (especially in Gangnam district) and quite a few outstanding individual projects.
-Seoul City Hall is an interesting example of old and new: the old built during the Japanese rule while the new in 2012.
+Seoul City Hall is an interesting example of old and new architecture: the old built during the Japanese rule while the new in 2012.
 Shades of leaves inspired Its curvy surface.
 Even more interesting is the Dongdaemun History and Culture Park built in 2014 by Zaha Hadid.
 Its elegantly fluid shape houses many exhibition halls and includes several squares, parks and underground spaces.
 It has become so popular that it feels like the whole Seoul is there!
 For a fantastic view of this masterpiece, go to the shopping center across the street and take the transparent lift.

 New Urban Projects